yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 In our policy network, we define 4 weights for 4 bandits to direct the probability of pulling this bandit to get a reward.
 Then we choose the largest one as the action currently.

 The input of the policy network is the actual selected action, the output is the positive/negative reward.
+The loss function is the policy loss equation:

+> Loss = -log\(π\)\*A
+>
+> `A`is advantage, and is an essential aspect of all reinforcement learning algorithms.
+>
+> `π`is the policy.
+In this case, it corresponds to the chosen action’s weight.